Skip to content

 Multiple failures from one IP address is a sign of a brute-force attempt.
 Report it to your security team.

-Exercise 2: Find the Most Frequent Errors Today
+Problem 2: Find the Most Frequent Errors Today

 The app has been logging errors all day.
 Use journalctl to get today's errors for the nginx service, then find which error message appears most often.